When is Rambo: Last Blood released? Who is in the cast? Is there a trailer?

 What’s Rambo V’s age rating?

-All the previous Rambo films have been given an R rating so expect the same from the latest addition to the franchise.
+All the previous Rambo films have been given an R rating and Last Blood will be no different, scoring an R for its “strong graphic violence, grisly images, drug use and language.”

 Where is Rambo V filming?